 Hello and welcome to Partners in Health | Conversations!

-I’ve been involved in healthcare for more than 30 years.
+I’ve been involved in healthcare in some capacity for nearly 40 years.
 During my high school years, I worked part time as a nursing attendant in a long-term care facility.
 Years later as a young mom and Registered Nurse I worked in the emergency department, ICU, oncology, and palliative care.
-For the last 11 years, my role as a healthcare consultant and board member allows me to continue contributing to the system I have grown to understand, and for the most part, respect.
-In all those years and with the places my career has taken me, one ingredient has remained consistent.
+For the last 11 years, my role as a healthcare consultant and board member has allowed me to continue contributing to the system I have grown to understand in new ways and with new eyes, and for the most part, respect.
+In all those years and with the places my career has taken me, one ingredient has remained unchanged.
 Whether as a nursing attendant, volunteer, a registered nurse, an organizational leader or a management consultant, the rich conversations I’ve been privileged to participate in have provided me with a unique and invaluable perspective about the complexity of the health systems we rely on.
 Hundreds and possibly thousands of conversations have offered insights into how the system should work, could work, and perhaps more importantly, how it shouldn’t work!
 And, because many of those conversations have been largely left unheard by decision makers, I’ve decided that it’s time to change that.

 So again, welcome.
 I look forward to sharing with and learning from each of you.
 Here we go!